PhD in Economics at Duke University

 About me

-I am a PhD candidate at Duke University, focusing on industrial organization, public economics, and energy economics.
-My research is on electricity markets, in particular on investment in cross-border electricity transmission interconnections.
+I graduated with a PhD in Economics from Duke University in May 2025, specializing in industrial organization, public economics, and energy economics.
+My research focuses on the electricity industry and electricity markets.
+I investigate investment in cross-border electricity transmission interconnections in my job market paper.

-I am on the job market in the academic year 2024-2025, with expected degree completion in May 2025.
-I am available for interviews in North America and in Europe.
+I am actively searching for a job.
+I am available for interviews in North America and Europe.

 Research